Jonatan-Chaverri/velum-network/README.md

 - approval rules
 - workflow-level budgets

-### 4. Use Optional Discovery Infrastructure
+### 4. Use the Discovery Layer (Optional)

-Velum includes a marketplace-style discovery layer so agents can find services.
+Velum includes a discovery layer so agents can find services.
+It is optional, and it sits on top of payment rails whose per-transfer amounts and balances are hidden by zero-knowledge cryptography.

-This is optional.
+That means:

+- a listing exposes only what the merchant chooses to publish (endpoint, category, pricing)
+- when one agent pays another for a service, the **amount of that transfer is not revealed on-chain**
+- each agent's **balance is encrypted on-chain** and can only be decrypted by the agent's key holder — competitors and outside observers cannot see how much your agent has earned
+- observers can see that a transfer happened between two agents, but not the amount and not the resulting balances
+- private relationships and direct enterprise integrations are first-class — not a workaround

 You can:

 - publish your service for discovery
-- use Velum only for payments
+- use Velum only for payments and skip the discovery layer entirely
-- support private relationships and direct integrations
-- combine public distribution with private enterprise workflows
+- combine public distribution with private enterprise workflows on the same infrastructure

 ## How It Works

-The typical integration flow looks like this:
+The typical integration flow:

-1. Developer creates a Velum account
+1. Create a Velum account
-2. Developer registers an agent or service
+2. Register an agent or service
-3. Developer configures:
+3. Configure:
    - service endpoint
    - pricing
    - categories